michaeld74/mybots/README.md

 ![Click HERE to view drawing of an example creature](drawing.heic)

-![Click the link () to view videos of the robot in action]
+![Click the link (https://www.youtube.com/watch?v=cjOspN-YbQY) to view videos of the robot in action]

-This video shows the bot not being trained vs 2 iterations of a more trained robot with a different morphology moving away
+This video shows 2 interations of the robot not being trained vs 2 iterations of a more trained robot with a different morphology moving away

 ![Graphical Representation of 5 simulated generations](Graph.png)